soodaayush/canadian-computing-competition/README.md

 ## Inspiration

-I heard about this contest and decided I wanted to test my problem-solving skills.
+I heard about this programming contest and decided I wanted to test my problem-solving skills so I can eventually compete at the national or even international level.

 ## Challenges

-Designing solutions to solve complex problems.
+Designing clean and efficient solutions to solve complex problems.

 ## The Repository

-These are some of my solutions to junior CCC (Canadian Computing Competition) contests ranging from 2010 - 2024.
+These are some of my solutions to Junior CCC contests ranging from 2010 - 2024.

 ## Lessons Learned